joekyo/ant-sed/README.md

 ## What is Apache Ant?

-Apache Ant is a build tool for Java, just like `make` for C/C++.
+[Apache Ant](http://ant.apache.org/) is a build tool for Java, just like `make` for C/C++.

-Although most Java projects use Maven and Gradle nowadays, there are still projects, like Tomcat, use Ant as a build tool.
+Although most Java projects use Maven and Gradle nowadays, there are still projects, like Tomcat, use Ant as their build tool.

 ## What are Ant Tasks?